crnlc/PlayHide/README.md

 - Simple Setup/UI
 - No Port forwarding needed
 - No Account or Registration required
+- DNS Hostname Support with Domain Suffix (.vpn)
 - Full Open Source with OpenVPN

 ### Kontra:
-- No Chats include like Tunngle
-- No fixed IP (possible on Request)
+- Currently one Subnet

 _Tested with Call of Duty WWII & other Games under Windows 7 / 10 / 8.1_